 9. Premium rouge

-On the A319, Air Canada rouge offers Premium rouge, which is a cross between premium economy and first class.
+On the A319, Air Canada rouge offers Premium rouge, which is an upgraded version of premium economy.
 They have 24 standard coach seats but they don’t sell the middle seat (just like intra-Europe on most European carriers).
 These seats have 35 inches of pitch and are 18 inches wide and recline more than the coach seats.
 If the Premium rouge seats aren’t sold out, they’ll offer them for a discount to coach passengers when they check-in online.
 Prices vary depending on the route but we were given our upgrade by their PR department.
 The food they offer is comparable to business and first class on transcontinental business class and it was good.

 Good to know: If you want to sit next to your travel companion, you can sit in the middle seat—it’s not physically blocked.
 In row one (the bulkhead) the armrests don’t go up and there’s also no overhead bin storage above you (they use it for the plane’s equipment).
 I also don’t recommend row one because you can hear the flight attendants talking, which can be disruptive if you’re trying to read, work or sleep.